salmansamson/honeychrome/README.md

 Honeychrome is fully open source to provide a platform that innovators can exploit, for developing both new instrumentation and new methods in data analysis/visualisation.

+Honeychrome does not collect or process any personal information.

 See the blog https://cytkit.com/blog/